rmj3197/SurVigilance/README.md

 UI().run()
 ```

-This would instantiate a streamlit dashboard in browser, and you can use the graphical user interface to navigate between the various databases and download data.
+This would instantiate a Streamlit dashboard in browser, and you can use the graphical user interface to navigate between the various databases and download data.

 ## Authors